 Make sure to contact Mary Paterson in IP Accounting (319-335-1441 or firstname.lastname@example.org) if other departments make monetary commitments to your event so she can set up the transfer to an IP MFK.
 We will also need a confirmation by e-mail from the contributing party so there are no disputes afterwards.
 Make sure to notify the events team of those commitments as well:

-Communications and Relations staff promote International Programs and all of its affiliated offices, centers, projects, units, academic programs, and affiliated community and students groups.
+Communications and Relations staff promote International Programs and all of its affiliated units, academic programs/centers/networks, and affiliated community and student groups.
 This is accomplished through a variety of communications media including the Web, listservs, posters, and other print and online vehicles.

 If would like assistance publicizing your IP-sponsored event, please see our Event Publicity Form.